Muhammad-Waleed-Khalil/PMRU_GIS/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add your environment variables in Vercel dashboard
-4. Deploy automatically on every push
+3. Deploy automatically on every push

 ### Netlify

 1. Push your code to GitHub
 2. Connect your repository to Netlify
-3. Add your environment variables in Netlify dashboard
-4. Deploy automatically on every push
+3. Deploy automatically on every push

 ### Manual Deployment